OmedHossaini/CookieClicker/README.md

-# CookieClicker
-Gameplay
+## Gameplay

-Click on the cookie to earn points.
+1. **Click on the Cookie:**
-Purchase items to increase your cookie production.
+   - Every click earns you points.

+2. **Purchase Items:**
+   - Increase your cookie production with strategic item purchases.

+3. **Upgrade Clicking Power:**
-Upgrade your clicking power to collect cookies faster.
+   - Boost your clicking efficiency to amass cookies faster.

-Project Structure
+## Project Structure

-The project is structured as follows:
+The project follows a well-organized structure:

-src/components: Contains React components used in the game. src/hooks: Custom React hooks used in the game. src/assets: Includes images and other assets used in the game. src/styles: Styled components and global styles. src/App.js: Main application component. src/Game.js: CookieClicker game logic. src/Home.js: Home page component. src/Item.js: Component representing an item in the game store.
+- **src/components:**
+  - Contains React components enhancing the game's interactive elements.

+- **src/hooks:**
+  - Houses custom React hooks that contribute to the game's functionality.

+- **src/assets:**
+  - Stores images and other assets utilized to enhance the game's visual appeal.

+- **src/styles:**
+  - Hosts Styled Components and global styles, ensuring a polished and visually pleasing UI.

+- **src/App.js:**
+  - The main application component orchestrating the overall functionality of the game.

+- **src/Game.js:**
+  - Encompasses the logic behind CookieClicker, delivering an engaging user experience.

+- **src/Home.js:**
+  - Serves as the home page component, providing a welcoming entry point for players.

+- **src/Item.js:**
+  - Represents a component showcasing items available for purchase within the game store.

-Technologies Used
+## Technologies Used

-React
-React Router
-Styled Components
+The game is built using cutting-edge technologies:

+- **React:**
+  - Powering the dynamic and interactive user interface.

+- **React Router:**
+  - Facilitating seamless navigation within the different sections of the game.

+- **Styled Components:**
+  - Crafting visually appealing and responsive UI components for an immersive gaming experience.

+Feel free to explore the codebase of CookieClicker! 🍪✨